vinitshahdeo/vinitshahdeo-cli/README.md

 # Vinit Shahdeo — Interactive CLI

-A tiny, friendly terminal tour that launches Vinit’s links with flair.
-It features an animated banner, a responsive profile card, smart fallbacks for CI/non-TTY, and quick flags to jump straight to your destination.
+An interactive, delightful CLI experience to explore my digital world—right from your terminal! 🚀 Enjoy a vibrant animated banner, a dynamic profile card, and instant access to all my key links.
+Whether you’re in a fancy terminal or a CI pipeline, you’ll get smart fallbacks and shortcuts for a seamless journey.

 ```bash
 npx vinitshahdeo
 ```

 ## ✨ Features